Tracking COVID-19 at UH: Interactive charts track spread

-In an effort to make the data as accessible as possible to our readers, The Cougar has created interactive charts that offer visual representation of the spread of the coronavirus on the UH campus and within its community.
+In an effort to make the data as accessible as possible to our readers, The Cougar has created interactive charts that offer a visual representation of the spread of the coronavirus on the UH campus and within its community.

 First, you’ll find an interactive visual showing the running total and progression of the coronavirus’ spread within the UH community, which includes students, faculty and staff.